waywardgeek/infnoise/README.md

 ![Simulation of fast Infinite Noise Multiplier](infnoise_fast/longsim.png?raw=true "Fast Infinite Noise Multiplier")

-### Designing Infinite Noise Multipliers
+### Theory of Operation

 The ideal case is easy to understand.
 Each clock cycle the value A is multiplied by 2X.
+If this results in A being above Vsupply, then Vsupply is subtracted.
 If the result is above Vref (typically 1/2 supply), then the comparitor will output a 1, and if it is below Vref, it will output a 0.
 Both should occur with equal probability, with no correlation between bits.
-This has been verified to some extent with a C simulation and dieharder.
+This has been verified C simulations and dieharder.

 However, due to accuracy limitations on real components, we cannot multiply by exactly 2X every cycle.
 When the loop amplification is < 2X, the entropy per output bit is reduced,